 Poor bargaining power

-Open energy: Using data to create a smarter, cheaper and fairer energy market, produced by Fingleton Associates, is the result of the FSB’s concerns about the way in which small businesses fall through the gaps in the energy market and have the least power or consideration of any purchasing group.
+A report produced by Fingleton Associates is the result of the FSB’s concerns about the way in which small businesses fall through the gaps in the energy market and have the least power or consideration of any purchasing group.

 The report points to previous research by the FSB, which identified a number of areas where small businesses are disadvantaged in utility markets, compared to large businesses and domestic consumers.
 The research found that many small firms are held back by: